-Our operations could be adversely affected by events outside of our control.
+Our operations could be adversely affected by events outside of our control, such as natural disasters, wars or health epidemics.

 We may be impacted by business interruptions resulting from pandemics and public health emergencies, including those related to geopolitical actions, including war and terrorism or natural disasters including earthquakes, typhoons, floods, and fires.
 An outbreak of infectious disease, a pandemic or a similar public health threat or a fear of any of the foregoing, could adversely impact us by causing operating, manufacturing supply chain, clinical trial and project development delays and disruptions, labour shortages, travel and shipping disruption and shutdowns (including as a result of government regulation and prevention measures).
 It is unknown whether and how we may be affected if such an epidemic persists for an extended period of time.
 We may incur expenses or delays relating to such events outside of our control, which could have a material adverse impact on our business, operating results, and financial condition.